Sheep in Sheep's Clothing

 - In the first "Treehouse of Horror" episode of The Simpsons, mankind is visited by aliens in a deliberate parody of the classic The Twilight Zone episode "To Serve Man".
 Like in the original story, the aliens are suspiciously nice, but only Lisa is skeptical.
 Later, when the family is brought aboard the alien ship, Lisa discovers horrifying evidence that the aliens plan to eat her family (like in the original story).
 Except... they weren't.
 It was all a huge misunderstanding on Lisa's part, and the aliens are so angry at being accused that they leave the family.

-- Asami Sato in The Legend of Korra seems too good to be true in her first appearance, as after a Crash into Hello Meet Cute with one of the male protagonists, she immediately offers to sponsor him and his brother with her father's vast wealth.
+- Asami Sato in The Legend of Korra seems too good to be true in her first appearance, as after a Crash-Into Hello Meet Cute with one of the male protagonists, she immediately offers to sponsor him and his brother with her father's vast wealth.
 Many fans immediately suspected she would turn out to be a Rich Bitch, and it was also quickly theorized that she was really an Equalist spy.
-However, Asami turns out to be Spoiled Sweet and just as good of a person as she appears.
-There's also a Red Herring in her appearance, as she looks like a Femme Fatale and wears red and black, but she's really just a case of Raven Hair, Ivory Skin wearing her culture's favored dress.
+While this was how her character was original envisioned, in the actual show Asami turns out to be Spoiled Sweet and just as good of a person as she appears.
+There's also a Red Herring in her appearance, as she looks like a Femme Fatale with heavy makeup and wears red and black, but she's really just a case of Raven Hair, Ivory Skin wearing the favored colors of her father's culture.

 - In Fish Hooks, Angela, in her debut episode, begins dating Oscar.
 Thing is, they're also debate team rivals, and Oscar soon begins suspecting that she is going behind his back and trying to sabotage his debate when he notices her sneaking around and taking photographs.
 It turns out that she is an avid scrapbooker and really does enjoy their time together.
 They leave the debate as a couple.